 The second line above defines 'Firefox' as a helper and this is the name you see in pop-up lists on the program.
-Under the hood the creator type of 'MOZB' is passed to the Mac OS.
-It is the syntax of this ine you should copy when adding new helpers.
+Under the hood, the creator type of 'MOZB' is passed to the Mac OS.
+It shows the syntax of the line you should follow when adding new helpers.
 In the following example, the Mac Browser Camino is added as a new helper, by inserting a new 'helper name' XML entity anywhere inside the

 <helpers> <helper name="Firefox" signature="MOZB" /> <helper name="Camino" signature="MOZC" /> </helpers>

 The order in which the 'helper name' entities are listed in the XML is the order in which the helpers are listed in Tinderbox's helper pop-ups.

 The application should be re-started after editing these files to ensure changes are detected.